martynbristow/machinelearningbootcamp/README.md

 ## Finalise the setup

-Open and run the "[load_libraries.ipynb](https://github.com/cambridgecoding/machinelearningbootcamp/blob/master/load_libraries.ipynb)" file, wait for the pre-fetching of the CIFAR10 dataset to be completed (it may take a while but a progress bar will show you the remaining time) and check whether the libraries have been successfully loaded.
+Navigate to the cloned "machinelearningbootcamp" repository on your local machine, and open and run the "[load_libraries.ipynb](https://github.com/cambridgecoding/machinelearningbootcamp/blob/master/load_libraries.ipynb)" file.
+Wait for the pre-fetching of the CIFAR10 dataset to be completed (it may take a while but a progress bar will show you the remaining time) and check whether the libraries have been successfully loaded.
 To execute the notebook, in your terminal run:

     ipython notebook load_libraries.ipynb

+* You can run the notebook document step-by-step (one cell a time) by pressing **shift + enter**.
+* You can run the whole notebook in a single step by clicking on the menu Cell -> Run All.
+* To restart the kernel (i.e. the computational engine), click on the menu Kernel -> Restart.
+This can be useful to start over a computation from scratch (e.g. variables are deleted, open files are closed, etc...).
+* Click on the menu Help -> User Interface Tour for an overview of the Jupyter Notebook App user interface.